Bokoblin/DUTS2-OOP-BokoRunner/readme_licences.txt

 IMAGES :

-The following file were created by ourself with the software paint.net, or were given by our teachers :
+The majority of files were created by ourself with the software paint.net, or were given by our teachers.
-- title.png,
-- intro.png,
-- ball.png,    (provided one edited)
-- bonus.png,   (provided one edited)
-- life_bar.png,(inspired by provided one)
-- rect_buttons.png, (inspired by provided one)
-- pause_background.png,
-- pause_elements.png,
-- remaining_life.png,
-- end_background.png,
-- radio_buttons.png (inspired by Material Design radio buttons)
-- all the background images in /background folder
+Some are were inspired by provided one or inspired by Material Design (e.g. radios, sound) They are licenced under Apache Licence Version 2.0

-The following files were edited but not created by us
+The following files were edited but not created by us :
 - menu_buttons.png (first 100*50 pixels edited from AOSP Settings icon - source image under Apache License Version 2.0)

 ======================